 Tip #4- Plan the execution – make lists

-- Planning the day-of execution is a critical step to reducing stress and enjoying the process.
+Planning the day-of execution when hosting a dinner party is a critical step to reducing stress and enjoying the process.
 I try to start the shopping and preparation a couple of days ahead, making the day-of much easier and more relaxed.
 Lists are the backbone.
 The menu, the ingredients I need to buy, the tasks for the days leading up to the party.

 Tip #5- Leave time for setup and some nice touches

-- He usually knows what our guests like, but has several options available just in case – liquor, premixed drinks like bloody caesars and, of course, wine;
+- usually knows what our guests like, but has several options available just in case – liquor, premixed drinks like bloody Caesars and, of course, wine;

-- He keeps some soda cans in the fridge in case anyone asks; and
+- keeps some soda cans in the fridge in case anyone asks; and

-- He gets the coffee measured, ready to hit the on button after dinner.
+- gets the coffee measured, ready to hit the on button after dinner.